 Belize Banks ATM Convenience Fees

 Scotiabank: ATM fee $8.00.
-Accepts all cards bearing the VISA, MasterCard, Plus, and Cirrus logos. – Maximum withdrawal limit per day, $750.
+Accepts all cards bearing the VISA, MasterCard, Plus, and Cirrus logos. – The maximum withdrawal limit per day, $750.
 Location: Scotiabank Branch is on Coconut Drive across from Tropic Air parking.
-Note this bank is not connected to Scotiabank in other countries, but the $8.00 fee is waived if you have a Canadian Scotiabank account.
+Note this bank is not connected to Scotiabank in other countries, but the $8.00 fee is waived if you have a Canadian Scotiabank account. *Note Scotia Bank on Ambergris Caye was recently changed to a second branch of Belize Bank.

 Heritage Bank: ATM fee $3.00.
 Withdrawals can be done using any Heritage, Credit Union, Belizean bank debit cards or ZITRO prepaid cards.
 Currently, no foreign card withdrawals can be done at this bank.